tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 2.2.2 Example implementation of a Function to Assess Empty (non-normative)

-Here is a java function to evaluate Empty, using trim() to exclude U+0020 (space), U+000A (LF), U+000D (CR) and the other non-printing characters in the unicode range U+0000 to U+0020, and also evaluating null as Empty.
+Here is a Java function to evaluate Empty, using trim() to exclude U+0020 (space), U+000A (LF), U+000D (CR) and the other non-printing characters in the unicode range U+0000 to U+0020, and also evaluating null as Empty.
 Test implementations can reuse a function like this for Tests that evaluate bdq:Empty in their specification.

     public boolean isEmpty(String aString)  {
         boolean result = true;